ronakg/awesome-flickr-gallery-plugin/README.txt

 You can see a *live demo* of this plugin on my personal photography page - [Photography | RonakG.in](http://www.ronakg.in/photography/)

+Check out my home page to see a demo of how the Gallery fits into a sidebar widget - [RonakG.in | Live life to the fullest...](http://www.ronakg.in/)

 **More Examples:**